engle212/Graph/README.md

 Visualization of Sine graph that includes features such as color-changing and time-dependency.
 Created using Unity and C#.

-Executable is in main project folder.
+Windows executable is in main project folder.